muntadher12345/wearable-biomech-monitor/README.md

 **Simultaneously, All readings with timestamps are logged to a CSV file on the SD card.** ![Data.CSV](Illustrations/Data_Sample.png) **The GPS module appends location data every 1 second.
 The system runs on battery for ~6 hours with current firmware.**

 ## Credits
-Project by Muntadher Saeed, Ameer Sarmad, Mohamed Ali Ahmed (Biomedical Engineering students).
+Project by Muntadher Saeed, Ameer Sarmad, Mohamed Ali Ahmed (Biomedical Engineering students at University Of Technology-Iraq).
 Uses [Adafruit MPU6050 library], [TinyGPS++], and other open-source code (see `Code/libraries` folder).
 Contributions welcome – please submit issues or pull requests.

 ## License
 Licensed under MIT